Turkey Curry with Chickpeas

-Ground Turkey and Chickpea Curry is a tasty stew that includes Greek yogurt, and people who like curry flavors will love this dish.
-This recipe is probably lower in net carbs than you might think, but skip the beans and double the turkey or add more vegetables if you want a curry dish that’s lower in carbs.
+Turkey Curry with Chickpeas is a tasty stew that includes Greek yogurt, and people who like curry flavors will love this dish.
+This has a generous amount of turkey for only about 16 net carbs per serving, but skip the beans and double the turkey or add more vegetables if you want even fewer carbs.

-This was inspired by a recipe from Rachel Ray, and I haven’t made too many recipes from her.
-I know some people love to criticize her for her perky personality and 30 Minute Meals, but I think anyone who can get more people into the kitchen cooking at home deserves some credit.
+This turkey curry was inspired by a recipe from Rachel Ray, and I haven’t tried many recipes from her, but I think anyone who can get more people into the kitchen cooking at home deserves some credit.
 This recipe from Rachel was definitely a keeper for me, loaded with flavor, frugal, and easy to get on the table in less than 30 minutes.

 What ingredients do you need?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - Olive Oil (affiliate link)

 - Sweet Curry Powder (affiliate link)

 - can of petite dice tomatoes

 - Greek yogurt

 - salt and fresh ground black pepper to taste